International German Olympics 2020

-In the fall/winter of 2017 the USA preliminary rounds took place, after which two students were chosen to represent the USA in Freiburg in 2018.
+In fall/winter of 2019 the USA preliminary rounds will take place, after which two students will be chosen to represent the USA 26 Juli till August 08, 2020 in Dresden.
 The students will be chaperoned by a German teacher from the USA, who will take part in a seminar while in Germany.

-The USA Preliminary rounds is composed of two parts:
+The USA preliminary round is composed of two parts:

-- In Chicago, December 1-2, 2017: 14 students compete against one another in an ‘Olympic-Pentathlon’.
-The two participants who will compete at the IDO in 2018 will be determined in hopes of achieving the Olympiad motto “Be the one”.
+- In Chicago, December 6-7, 2019: 14 students compete against one another in an ‘Olympic-Pentathlon’.
+The two participants who will compete at the IDO 2020 in Dresden will be determined in hopes of achieving the Olympiad motto “Be the one”.

 On December 1 and 2, the Goethe-Institut Chicago hosted 14 students from nine different states across the US.
 They had prevailed against more than 200 participants during the first preliminary round of the International German Olympics.